0xPB/RI-2A-Slime-Messaging/README.md

 - `delete channel_name`
   Deletes the channel with the specified `channel_name`.

 - `list_admin`
-  Lists all connected users, accessible by administrators.
+  Lists all connected users, accessible only to administrators.

 ### Server Commands: